-Still, nuts are the best source of fat, but what if you have diverticulosis?
-Doctor typically tell patients with diverticulosis that they should avoid nuts.
+Still, nuts are the best source of fat—but what if you have diverticulosis?
+Doctors typically tell patients with diverticulosis that they should avoid nuts.

 Diverticulosis is a disease caused by inadequate dietary fiber intake.
-If you don’t get enough vitamin C, you can develop scurvy; if you don’t get enough fiber, you can develop diverticulosis, outpouchings from your colon.
-When we don’t eat enough fiber every day to soften and bulk up our stool we may have to strain during a bowel movement, and after a lifetime of straining, you can literally blow out these pockets from our colon.
+Just as if you don’t get enough vitamin C, you can develop scurvy, if you don’t get enough fiber, you can develop diverticulosis—which are outpouchings from your colon.
+When we don’t eat enough fiber every day to soften and bulk up our stool, we may have to strain during a bowel movement.
+And after a lifetime of straining, you can literally blow out these pockets from your colon.

-But, back to the original question though.
-Sometimes on autopsy, you can find nuts, seeds, or pieces of corn or popcorn stuck in those pockets, which led to this theory that they be what triggered the inflammation.
+But, back to the original question, though.
+Sometimes, on autopsy, you can find nuts, seeds, or pieces of corn or popcorn stuck in those pockets—which led to this theory that they may be what triggered the inflammation.
 So the conventional wisdom has been to tell elderly folks to stay away from these foods.
-But at the same time, the lack of plant foods caused the whole problem in the first place, so do we really want to tell people to cut down?
+But at the same time, the lack of plant foods caused the whole problem in the first place—so do we really want to tell people to cut down?